Customize Unreal Engine Scenes Using Simulink and Unreal Editor

 When adding assets to a scene that is in the

-static meshes and begin with the prefix
+built as static meshes and begin with the prefix

 If you want to override the default weather or use enhanced fog conditions in the scene, add the Exponential Height Fog actor.